Frequently Asked Questions

 Which parts of St Raph’s will be included in the masterplans?

-We are recommending that only the area known locally as ‘St Raphael’s Estate’ be included within the future masterplans, and that the area known locally as the ‘Old Estate’ is removed from the masterplanning exercise.
-The recommendation follows extensive consultation with residents and a detailed study of the design and financial considerations around the proposals.
-Only residents living within this area would be eligible to vote in the ballot.
+In December 2019 Brent Council's Cabinet approved that only the area known locally as ‘St Raphael’s Estate’ would be included within the future masterplans, and that the area known locally as the ‘Old Estate’ would be removed from the masterplanning exercise.
+The decision followed extensive consultation with residents and a detailed study of the design and financial considerations around the proposals.
+Only residents living within this area will now be eligible to vote in the ballot.

 The area to be included within the masterplans includes the following roads: